zoeye859/presto_v3_singularity/INSTALLATION RECORDS.md

 sudo singularity build presto-yhy.simg ubuntu/
 ```

-Then you can follow the README in this github to use the SIF.
+Then you can follow the README in this github to use the .simg